surniaulula/wpsso/readme.txt

 = 15.1.0-dev.3 =

-(2023/02/11) Added inheritance of the product group 'aggregateRating' and 'review' properties.
-Added support for Schema products with offers or Schema product groups with variants.
+(2023/02/06) Added support for Schema products with offers or Schema product groups with variants.
+Added inheritance of some Schema ProductGroup properties for the product group variants.

 = 15.0.1 =